-The value of your personal injury claim depends on the severity of your injury, your financial losses, and the strength of your evidence proving liability and damages.
+The value of your claim depends on the severity of your injury, your financial losses, and the strength of your evidence proving liability and damages.

 Even though you have proof of liability, you must file a lawsuit before the statute of limitations expires to pursue your claim.
 If you do not file your lawsuit before the deadline, you lose the right to hold the person liable for your damages.
 It will not matter how strong the evidence is against the person if you do not file your lawsuit before time runs out.

 Florida’s statute of limitations for most personal injury claims is two years from the date of injury.
 It used to be four years, but the state’s statute of limitations was changed on March 24, 2023.
 Therefore, if your Florida accident occurred after that date, you’re subject to the two-year deadline; if it occurred prior to that date, you usually have four years to file a lawsuit.